 The master's thesis project is designed to obtain results suitable for publication in a reputable dental journal.
 The ability to read and understand past and current literature is critical to keeping abreast of the latest advances.

 Graduates of the program will be well prepared to successfully pass the examination conducted by the American Board of Endodontics that leads to Board certification and status of Diplomate, American Board of Endodontics.
 It is a requirement for every second year resident to take the written component of the ABE and all endodontic residents are encouraged to complete the board certification process.

-A stipend plus tuition waiver will be provided for graduate students in Endodontics during spring semester of year two, and the summer session and fall semester of year three.
+A stipend plus tuition waiver will be provided for graduate students in Endodontics during fall and spring semester of year two and summer semester of year three.
 Special fees are not covered by the tuition waiver.
 You must pay these each term/semester.

-Inquiries concerning this program should be directed to the Office of Dental Admissions and Recruitment.
+Inquiries concerning this program should be directed to the Office of Dental Admissions, Recruitment and Access.
 Applications will be processed by the School of Dentistry.
 Applicants approved for admission to the program will be notified soon after interviews are completed.

 This program is accredited by the Commission on Dental Accreditation of the American Dental Association.
-For details about the faculty, publications, and alumni information, please visit the Department website at http://dentistry.hsc.wvu.edu/education/programs/graduate-programs/endodontics/.
+For details about the faculty, publications, and alumni information, please visit the website at Department of Endodontics.

 - Education - To impart residents with in-depth knowledge of the biologic and mechanical principles involved in endodontics and to encourage continued learning throughout the professional life of the graduate.

 - Objective 1.1 - To graduate endodontists who will seek and successfully complete Dipomate status of the American Board of Endodontics.

 - Objective 1.2 - To prepare graduates to enter careers centered on the specialty of endodontics whether in practice, teaching, research, or a combination of the three.